 All American History

-This is a distinctly different United States History course that should work very well in homeschool settings.
-Developed through use in co-op classes, it easily adapts for use with individual children at home as well as for regular classroom use.
-Each volume stands alone, but you need both for complete coverage of U.S. History.
+AAH is distinctly different from traditional textbooks with its multi-age approach as well as its use of real books and hands-on activities.
+It should work very well in homeschool settings.
+Developed through use in co-op classes, it easily adapts for use with individual children.
+Each volume stands alone, but you need both for complete coverage of U.S. history.

 The books are very professional in appearance and presentation, but other than the covers, they are printed in black-and-white throughout.
 This should not be a big issue for most students.